 Accessing and Using Public Data: A Primer for the Health Actuary by Denise Love ransformation of the health care industry is occurring and is long overdue.
-Despite escalating health care costs, health care quality and access have not improved and may be worsening.
-Pay for performance, patient safety awareness, consumer-driven health care and advancements in medical informatics and information technology are converging to impose change on a health care industry historically resistant to change.
+Despite escalating health care costs, health care quality and access has not improved, and may be worsening.
+Pay for performance, patient safety awareness, consumer-driven health care and advancements in medical informatics and information technology are converging to impose change on a health care system with a history that is resistant to change.